zachchong/tp/docs/UserGuide.md

 > **Format**
 > ```
-> addInterview i/INDEX h/HEADER d/DATE t/TIME l/LOCATION
+> addInterview i/PERSON_INDEX h/HEADER d/DATE t/TIME l/LOCATION
 > ```

-* Adds an interview to the contact at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​
+* Adds an interview to the contact at the specified `PERSON_INDEX`.
+* The index refers to the index number shown in the displayed person list.
 * The `DATE` must be in the format `YYYY-MM-DD`. e.g. `2025-10-10`.
   * When adding an interview, the `DATE` can be in the past.
 * The `TIME` must be in the format `HH:MM`. e.g. `14:30`.